Islandora/islandora_solution_pack_entities/modules/islandora_entities_csv_import/README.md

 all others will be ignored.
 Any comma within a field must be replaced with a double pipe ie - 'Nursing, Department of' must be replaced with 'Nursing|| Department of'.

 Multiple arguments within one column can be separated with a tilde (~).
-However, this may yeild unexpected results (missing XML attributes, improper nesting) if used outside the following fields: FAX, PHONE, EMAIL, POSITION.
+However, this may yield unexpected results (missing XML attributes, improper nesting) if used outside the following fields: FAX, PHONE, EMAIL, POSITION.